 Can Dogs Eat Raw Yams?

-Don’t serve the dog yams and sweet potatoes in their raw form.
-The raw yams will upset your dog’s stomach and may lead to an intestinal blockage, as well.
+Do not refrain from serving the dog yams and sweet potatoes in their raw form.
+The raw yams will upset your dog’s stomach and may lead to intestinal blockage.

-You should peel the yam skin also before serving it to your canine.
+You should also peel the yam skin before serving it to your canine.
 Your pet does not need that additional dietary fiber.
-Yams or firm sweet potatoes are only healthy for your canine if they’re cooked.
+Yams or firm sweet potatoes are only healthy for your canine if they are cooked.

 Can Dogs Eat Baked Yams & Sweet Potatoes?

 Yes, canines can eat baked or boiled yams if you do not add any harmful additional ingredients to them.
-Bake the sweet potatoes without the skin and make sure you chop the yams into small pieces.
+Bake the sweet potatoes without the skin, and chop the yams into small pieces.

-Don’t sweeten the sweet potatoes, especially in case your dog is diabetic.
-While cooked yams are completely safe, there are some issues with uncooked yams.
+Do not sweeten the sweet potatoes, especially if your dog is diabetic.
+While cooked yams are completely safe, uncooked yams have some issues.

 Can Dogs Eat Yam Skin?

-Potato skin is not toxic for your dog, but if eaten in large amounts at once can indeed cause choking.
+Potato skin is not toxic for your dog, but if eaten in large amounts at once, it can cause choking.

 Can Dogs Eat Yams Every Day?